Luis Germán Astete

-Luis Germán Astete (Lima, 28 May 1832 - Huamachuco, 10 July 1883) was a Peruvian politician and sailor, hero of the War of the Pacific.
-He died fighting in the Battle of Huamachuco.
+Captain Luis Germán Astete (28 May 1832 – 10 July 1883) was a Peruvian Navy officer and politician who served in the Chincha Islands War and War of the Pacific.
+He was killed in action at the Battle of Huamachuco.

 Biography

 He was the son of Pedro de Astete Núñez and María Manuela Fernández de Paredes y Noriega (granddaughter of the Marquises of Salinas).
 Baptized in the Government Palace, his godfather was Marshal Gamarra, president of the Republic.
 He studied at the Real Convictorio de San Carlos in Lima.
 Then he entered as a midshipman at the Military School in 1850, and that same year he embarked on the frigate Algerie and later on the Serieuse, on which he was sent to France.

-In 1853, with the rank of Ensign, he joined the crew of the newly built frigate Amazonas, on his trip to Peru from England.
+In 1853, with the rank of ensign, he joined the crew of the newly built frigate Amazonas, on his trip to Peru from England.
 In 1854 he was appointed commander of the schooner Hector, but he mutinied along with the political prisoners he had on board, who were banished to Mexico.
 Captured by the Vigilante, he was prosecuted and banished to Chile.
 Soon he returned to Peru, residing in Arequipa, where he remained until the Battle of La Palma, victory of the rebels that put an end to the government of José Rufino Echenique, in early 1855.
 In 1856, he married Peregrina Guerrero y Álvarez Calderón, niece of the Count of Álvarez Calderón.
 The couple had six children.

-He ascended to second lieutenant in March 1855, and served on the ships Liberty and Guise, being discharged again by his support during the Peruvian Civil War of 1856–1858 to general Vivanco, in January 1857.

-Elected deputy for Huaraz in the legislature of 1860-1864, he resigned his promotion to corvette captain considering it incompatible with his political function.
-On board the steam Sachaca, he participated in the Battle of 2 May, 1866 against the Spanish Squadron of the Pacific.
+He ascended to second lieutenant in March 1855, and served on the ships Liberty and Guise, being discharged again in January 1857 due to his support for General Manuel Ignacio de Vivanco during the Peruvian Civil War of 1856–1858.
+Elected deputy for Huaraz in the legislature of 1860-1864, he resigned his promotion to corvette captain, considering it incompatible with his political function.
+On board the steamship Sachaca, he participated in the Battle of Callao on 2 May 1866 against the Spanish Squadron of the Pacific.

-Battle of Pacocha between the British squadron of the Pacific and the ironclad Huáscar.